sommerfn/azure-docs.de-de/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Ein Problem wurde behoben, durch das BulkExecutor beim Importieren in feste Sammlungen JSRT-Fehler auslöste.
+* Ein Problem wurde behoben, durch das Bulk Executor beim Importieren in feste Sammlungen JSRT-Fehler auslöste.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0